SPHERE: Unveiling Spatial Blind Spots in Vision-Language Models Through Hierarchical Evaluation: Abstract

 \section{Abstract}

-Current vision-language models may incorporate single-dimensional spatial cues, such as depth, object boundary, and basic spatial directions (e.g. left, right, front, back), yet often lack the multi-dimensional spatial reasoning necessary for human-like understanding and real-world applications.
-To address this gap, we develop SPHERE (\ub{S}patial \ub{P}erception and \ub{H}ierarchical \ub{E}valuation of \ub{RE}asoning), a hierarchical evaluation framework with a new human-annotated dataset to pinpoint model strengths and weaknesses, advancing from single-skill tasks to multi-skill tasks, and ultimately to complex reasoning tasks that require the integration of multiple spatial and visual cues with logical reasoning.
-Benchmark evaluation of state-of-the-art open-source models reveal significant shortcomings, especially in the abilities to understand distance and proximity, to reason from both allocentric and egocentric viewpoints, and to perform complex reasoning in a physical context.
-This work underscores the need for more advanced approaches to spatial understanding and reasoning, paving the way for improvements in vision-language models and their alignment with human-like spatial capabilities.
-The dataset will be open-sourced upon publication.
+Current vision-language models may grasp basic spatial cues and simple directions (e.g. left, right, front, back), but struggle with the multi-dimensional spatial reasoning necessary for human-like understanding and real-world applications.
+To address this gap, we develop SPHERE (\ub{S}patial \ub{P}erception and \ub{H}ierarchical \ub{E}valuation of \ub{RE}asoning), a hierarchical evaluation framework supported by a new human-annotated dataset.
+SPHERE systematically probes models across increasing levels of complexity, from fundamental skills to multi-skill integration and high-level reasoning that combines spatial, visual, and logical understanding.
+Benchmark evaluation of state-of-the-art models reveals significant deficiencies, especially in reasoning about distance and proximity, understanding both egocentric and allocentric perspectives, and applying spatial logic in physical contexts.
+These findings expose critical blind spots in existing models and underscore the need for more advanced spatial reasoning techniques, driving the development of vision-language models that align more closely with human spatial cognition.
+The SPHERE benchmark is available at \href{https://github.com/zwenyu/SPHERE-VLM}{this repository}.